-Regardless of whether a student is receiving financial aid during the time frame, all semesters and credit hours are used toward the maximum time frame.
-Once a student has exceeded the maximum time frame, the student will no longer be eligible for financial aid.
-If at any point within the course of their graduate program it becomes apparent that a student will be unable to meet SAP standards within the maximum time frame, the student will become ineligible for financial aid.
+Regardless of whether a student is receiving financial aid during the time frame, semesters and credit hours are used toward the maximum time frame allowance.
+Once a student has exceeded the maximum time frame or 180 credits, the student will no longer be eligible for financial aid.
+If at any point within the course of their program, it becomes apparent that a student will be unable to meet SAP standards within the maximum time frame, the student will become ineligible for financial aid.